 One letter must be from an osteopathic physician (DO) or an allopathic physician (MD).
 Although a letter from an osteopathic physician is not required, it is strongly recommended.

-Letters from an official evaluation collection service (AACOMAS, Interfolio or VirtualEvals) that are part of your official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to pre-med advisors.
+Letters from an official evaluation collection service (AACOMAS, Interfolio or VirtualEvals) that are part of an official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to pre-med advisors.

 Letters are accepted through AACOMAS, VirtualEvals, Interfolio and mail at any time in the application process.

-Once the Office of Admissions has received your secondary application, application fee or waiver, required letters of recommendation, official MCAT scores and all other supporting documents, the complete applicant files are sent for review.
+Once the Office of Admissions has received the secondary application, application fee or waiver, required letters of recommendation, official MCAT scores and all other supporting documents, the complete applicant files are sent for review.

 - Review each applicant as a whole person: Mind, Body, and Spirit.